UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_16.md

 displayed.

-By the way, it is a common pattern that we’re using the same dataframe twice, namely `cereal`, but it’s not strictly required by the language.
+By the way, it is a common pattern that we’re using the same dataframe twice, namely `cereal`, but it’s not strictly required by pandas.

 ---